Lekensteyn/make-gapps-zip/README.md

 folder to the `/system` partition (after mounting it).

-Example invocation to create an update.zip file with the four basic files needed for Google Play and sync adapters for sharing contacts and calender with Google:
+Example invocation to create an update.zip file with the four basic files needed for Google Play, sync adapters for sharing contacts and calender with Google and a library for adding gesture typing support to the AOSP Keyboard:

     ./make-update-zip.py -o update.zip \
         -c keys/testkey.x509.pem -k keys/testkey.pk8 \
+        -r /tmp/pfiles \
-        -r system GoogleLoginService GoogleServicesFramework Phonesky PrebuiltGmsCore \
+        GoogleLoginService GoogleServicesFramework Phonesky PrebuiltGmsCore \
-        GoogleContactsSyncAdapter CalendarProvider
+        GoogleContactsSyncAdapter CalendarProvider \
+        -f lib/libjni_latinimegoogle.so

+In the above command, `-r /tmp/pfiles` specifies the location of the system partition contents (containing directories such as `priv-app` and `framework`).
+If not given, the current directory is assumed.

 The certificate (`keys/testkey.x509.pem`) and private key (`keys/testkey.pk8`) must match the keys that were used to sign the system packages (also known as